 The EPA has adopted for use in the NEI a satellite-based approach to estimate fire emissions at specific locations and as daily emissions.
-The SmartFire approach (see http://www.airfire.org/smartfire/) was developed by researchers with support from the U.S. Forest Service (USFS).
+The SmartFire approach was developed by researchers with support from the U.S. Forest Service (USFS).
 The EPA and USFS have worked together to implement approaches for collecting activity data from states to feed SmartFire for use in calculating emissions.
 The SmartFire approach uses the following general equation to estimate wildfires and prescribed fires.
 Accurate estimates of fire emissions rely on accurate estimates of the terms in the equation below.